EncyclopediaRed/btcamp-87826/content/blog_02.md

           control and understanding of how their data is being used and why.

-          There are 3 primary concepts involved in a data trust:
+          There are 3 primary concepts involved in a data trust (Ada Lovelace Institute and AI Council 2021):

           1. There is a clear intention to establish a trust